Hurricane Ernesto aims for Bermuda after leaving many in Puerto Rico without power or water

 Officials said they don’t know when power will be fully restored as concerns grow about the health of many in Puerto Rico who cannot afford generators or solar panels on the island of 3.2 million people with a more than 40% poverty rate.

-Crews were still assessing the situation, although no catastrophic damage has been identified, said Juan Saca, president of Luma Energy, a private company that operates the transmission and distribution of power in Puerto Rico.
+Crews have flown more than 540 miles (870 kilometers) across Puerto Rico and identified 400 power line failures, with 150 of them already fixed, said Juan Saca, president of Luma Energy, a private company that operates the transmission and distribution of power in Puerto Rico.
+The remaining failures will take more time to fix because they involve fallen trees, he added.

 When pressed for an estimate of when power would be restored, Alejandro González, Luma’s operations director, declined to say.